What is Account Protection®?

 No, the balance reflected through our Touch Tone Banking Service will not include the overdraft limit assigned to your account.

-If you have additional questions or would like more information, email us at MidSouth Bank, call our Customer Care Center at (337)237-8343 in Lafayette or (800)213-BANK (2265) outside of Lafayette, or come by any of our office locations today.
+If you have additional questions or would like more information, email us at MidSouth Bank, call our Customer Care Center at (800)213-BANK (2265) or come by any of our locations.

 *While no further action on your part is required for other forms of account protection, you are required to positively opt-in for account protection to cover point of sale debit card, ATM and other electronic transaction as defined by Regulation.
 Please see a MidSouth Bank Representative for more details and to obtain a disclosure and opt-in form.